divya-jindal/VBA-challenge/README.md

 4. Finally, it prints the results for each worksheet, including the top-performing tickers, and adds percentage symbols to the percentage values.

 ***Overall, this subroutine effectively analyzes stock market data in each worksheet, identifies top-performing stocks, and presents the results in the workbook.***

-### Additional features:
-- Implements conditional formatting to highlight positive change in green and negative change in red
-- Script is applied across all sheets within the workbook

 ## How to Use
 1. Download or clone this repository to your local machine.